Rutikab12/Web-Development/README.md

 In this app one can make notes and the notes will not disappear until user refreshes it. </li>
 <li>JavaScript Project:Github Profile Finder using AJAX framework. </li>
 <li>Twitter Header : Twitter Header using HTML and CSS. </li>
+<li>Food Order Website : Website that takes online orders for food delivery.
+Build using PHP and HTML,CSS, Javascript.</li>
 </ul>